 \section{Quantum Circuit for State Preparation}

-With $H_\text{eff}$ identified based on our selection criteria, we construct the corresponding state preparation circuit in HVA fashion to simulate the Laughlin state on a quantum processor, with required resources scaling linearly with the system size.
-Classical simulator's results demonstrate that the variational parameters optimized for small systems are transferrable to larger systems.
-This significantly reduces classical optimization overhead.
+With $H_\text{eff}$ identified based on our selection criteria, we construct the corresponding state preparation circuit in HVA fashion to simulate the Laughlin state on a quantum processor with the expected HVA repetition $p$ scaling linearly with the system size; the number of variational parameters per repetition being constant, so the total parameter count scales as $\mathcal{O}(p)$.

+We interpret the HVA as a digitized adiabatic protocol generated by a local effective Hamiltonian \cite{wecker_progress_2015}.
+Lieb–Robinson bounds on the spread of correlations under local dynamics imply an effective light cone with finite velocity \cite{bravyi_lieb-robinson_2006}.
+We therefore expect that, for our Laughlin state HVA, the number of repetitions $p$ must grow at least linearly with the system size in order to faithfully reproduce the long-range entanglement structure of the topological phase.
+As we show below, our ansatz also achieves a linear scaling of total number of variational parameters by generalizing parameters in a HVA layer across the lattice.
+This avoids the quadratic or worse parameter growth that would result from assigning independent parameters to every microscopic term and aligns with previous work showing that constrained HVA remains expressive while improving trainability \cite{wecker_progress_2015, park_hamiltonian_2024, mele_avoiding_2022}.

 The state preparation circuit $\ket{\psi(\{\beta_j\})}_{\text{eff}}$, shown in Fig. \ref{fig:circuit_schematic}, is given by the following unitaries